usmcamp0811/dotfiles/packages/blog/Campground/content/post/nixing-your-codebase/index.md

   [Nix modules](https://nixos.org/manual/nixos/stable/#sec-writing-modules).
 When I mention dotfiles, you might think of configuration files for various software, and you're not far off.
 However, with Snowfall, we can create reusable modules that can be imported into other configurations.
-For example, you could define how an LDAP server should be configured when deployed to a system, or specify which plugins should automatically be available in Firefox when setting up a home environment.
-We'll dive deeper into this later.
+For example, you could define how an Apache Kafka server should be configured when deployed to a system or specify which plugins should automatically be available in Firefox when setting up a home environment.
+We'll dive deeper into this with later Posts.
   - `<platform>/<module-name>/default.nix`: Platform-specific modules, such as for `nixos` or `darwin`.

 #### Overlays